 - Go on a free walking tour.

-- The hand with watch sculpture
+- The hand-with-watch sculpture

 Day trips from Berlin